vtex/shoreline/styleguides/admin/documentation/guide/comparison.md

 ## Charts

+**Styleguide**

-**Styleguide:** Comes with a set of chart components ready to be used.
+Comes with a set of chart components ready to be used.

-**Admin UI:** Having a charts library is something in our roadmap, but we don't have it yet.
+**Admin UI**

+Not yet available.
+Will be implemented in the future.

 ## State

+**Styleguide**

-**Styleguide:** Most of the components have their states self-contained.
+Most of the components have their states self-contained.

 ```jsx isStatic
 function Example() {